Dyalog/link/help/Link.Diff.md

     diff ← {opts} ⎕SE.Link.Diff ns

-Diff will compare both sides of a link and return a 2-column matrix of differences.
+Diff compares both sides of a link and return a 3-column matrix of differences.

-The first column will have APL names, and the second column will have corresponding file names.
+The first column have APL names as strings.
+The second column have corresponding file names as strings.
+The third column has a character amongst `'←→?'`:
+- `'←'` means that the APL definition needs to be updated from file
+- `'→'` means that the file needs to be updated from APL definition
+- `'?'` means that Link.Diff was not able to identify which source is newer

-- APL names that are not linked to a file (but should) will have `''` as the corresponding file name
-- File names that are not linked to an APL name (but should) will have `''` as the corresponding APL name
-- Linked names that have difference in source will be listed with the APL name and the file name
-- Linked names that sources that match will not be listed
+APL names that are not linked to a file (but should) will have `''` as the corresponding file name.
+File names that are not linked to an APL name (but should) will have `''` as the corresponding APL name.
+Linked names that have difference in source will be listed with the APL name and the file name.
+Linked names that sources that match will not be listed

-So the easy test to check that the link is up-to-date is `~0∊⍴⎕SE.Link.Diff ns`
+So the easy test to check that the link is up-to-date is `0∊⍴⎕SE.Link.Diff ns`

 #### Arguments